taksa-factory/.github/profile/README.md

 * Mission: Empowering Manufacturing.
 From India, For the World.

-* Partners: ARTPARK @ IISc, Department of Science & Technology, Govt. of Karnataka.
+* Supported by: ARTPARK @ IISc, Department of Science & Technology, Govt. of Karnataka.

 To learn more or to get involved, please contact us: taksa@artpark.in